j-andrews7/Pipelines/Documentation/Coding_Variants_Pipeline.md

 In this example, 0000.vcf will be records unique to first provided file.
 0001.vcf will be records unique to second provided file.
 0002.vcf and 0003.vcf are those shared between them.

-##### 12.)
+##### 10.)
 Count lines for each file, ignoring the headers.
 Do whatever with that information.
 Venn diagrams or something.
 `grep -v '#' -c file.vcf `

 ---

-### To figure out insert sizes for PINDEL
+## To figure out insert sizes for PINDEL
 PINDEL is for figuring out more about indels, inversions, etc, but it's really not meant to run on RNA-Seq data.
-Regardless, you have to know the insert sizes for your samples to run it, so the below scripts will determine them for you.
+Regardless, you have to know the insert sizes for your samples to run it, so the below script will determine them for you.
 Our samples have an average/median insert size of 200 bp, though the histograms look more like majority are 150 bp.

 **Bash script(get_insert_sizes.sh):**
 ```Bash